Max-Cossart/Max-Cossart/README.md

 ⚡ I'm currently working on my E-portfolio<br>

 You can see my original E-portfolio [Here!](https://max-cossart-portfolio.vercel.app/)<br>
-However, I am currently working on a new one!
+However, I have noticed that my projects sections is not mobile friendly so I am currently working on a new one!

 ## Tech Stack: